 Dame Rosemary Horton DNZM, QSO, QSM, Auckland: Dame Rosemary Horton is a philanthropist and mentor for New Zealand charities.
 Her passion over 40 years has included disabilities, the arts and health.
 Dame Rosemary has been the patron of the Arts Access Accolade and mentor to the organisation since 2014.

-Lynley Hutton, Wellington: has more than 20 years of leadership experience across the government, private and education sectors.
-Previously Investment Assessment Manager with the New Zealand Transport Agency, Lynley is experienced working in accounting and financial management in various roles.
-In addition to holding a number of management roles with responsibility for staff, associated budgets and oversight of very large infrastructure investment portfolios, she has been involved in a number of voluntary organisations’ committees and boards.
+Lynley Hutton, Chair, Wellington: has more than 25 years of leadership experience across the government, private and education sectors.
+She has held a number of senior management roles with responsibility for staff, associated budgets and work programmes, including oversight of very large infrastructure investment portfolios.
+Lynley has been self-employed for the past 5 years, enabling her to devote more time to writing, as well as contributing to the community by volunteering on a number of organisations’ committees and boards.

 Te Aturangi Nepia-Clamp, Gisborne: of Ngāti Ruapani, Ngāti Porou, Rongowhakaata, Kahungunu and English descent.
 He has more than 40 years’ experience in promoting and delivering art projects, pioneering new thinking particularly in Māori art in public places and making art available for all.
 He is an experienced board member and a cultural arts consultant with a deep understanding of Māori tikanga.
 A Winston Churchill Fellowship recipient, he has received numerous art awards, commissions and grants as a carver and sculptor.